victineo/eda-challenge/README.md

 # eda-challenge
 This is a basic practical challenge about **Exploratory Data Analysis** with Python.

-Check the **develop** branch to see the `ipynb` file with all of my documented workflow and annotations.

 ## Tasks
 Analyze a database and, based on it, extract:
 * Available data types